cu-mkp/research-teaching-companion/how-tos/publishing-to-rtc.md

 The publicly-available [Research and Teaching Companion (RTC) Site](https://cu-mkp.github.io/research-teaching-companion/) is powered through Github Pages.
 Input for site content is in Github-flavored Markdown.
 Whenever possible and appropriate, resources and pages for the Sandbox site should be in Markdown.

 ## Structure of the repo
 The `/content/` directory contains all the pages in the RTC website in `.md` format which is automatically converted to `.html` when the site is built by Hugo.
-To edit any of the webpages of the site (e.g., ["About"](https://cu-mkp.github.io/research-teaching-companion/about/)).
+Work here to edit any of the webpages of the site (e.g., ["About"](https://cu-mkp.github.io/research-teaching-companion/about/)).

 The `/static/` directory contains files that are placed at the root of the website as is.
 These are principally files to be downloaded by visitors of the site (e.g., powerpoint presentations) and images to be embedded into the webpages.

 In sum:
 - Edit webpages: work in `/content/`
-- Include images to webpages: upload to `/static/images`
+- Include images in webpages: upload to `/static/images`
 - Provide downloadable content: upload to `/static/documents`

 ## File formats and location in Github repo